2026 Georgia Insurance Commissioner election

 The 2026 Georgia Insurance Commissioner election will be held on November 3, 2026, to elect the Georgia Insurance Commissioner.
-The primary election will be held on May 19.
+Primary elections were held on May 19, and a primary runoff election was held on June 16.
 Incumbent commissioner John King is running for re-election to a second consecutive four-year term.

 Republican primary

 King originally announced his intent to run for U.S. Senate in May 2025.
 He dropped out of the election and announced his intent to run for re-election as insurance commissioner in July.